platx/pushall-php-client/README.md

 #PushAll.ru PHP Client
 This is php client for **PushAll.ru API**, helps to send push messages via PushAll service.
 ##Usage
-1. In your php file type this:
+1.In your php file type this:
 ```php
     require {dir}'/pushall/PushAll.php';
 ```
 Where `{dir}` - full server path to a directory with our pushall folder.

-2. Than you must to initialize PushAll client with following code:
+2.Than you must to initialize PushAll client with following code:
 ```php
     /**
      * Client initialization